🕰 RTC Battery Power with Automatic Switching to Main Source

 *It is recommended to replace the silicon diode with a Schottky diode. |

-When coin cell is not present and USB device is powered from USB 5V RTC supplied from USB through diode D1, so the output voltage less by diode drop voltage.
+When coin cell is not present and USB device is powered from USB 5V the RTC supplied from USB through diode D1, so the output voltage less by diode drop voltage.

 When main power (USB 5V) is disconnected RTC supplied from secondary input (coin cell battery) through MOSFET Q1: